1031-Systems/1031_Delivery/docs/HotKeys.md

 - Ctrl-Z - Undo
 - Ctrl-Shift-Z - Redo

-In Help widgets, a couple of the hot keys are remapped as follows:
+In Help widgets, some of the hot keys are remapped as follows:
 - Ctrl-F - Open/Close the finder tool within the Help widget
+- Ctrl-P - Print the content of the Help widget
 - Ctrl-W - Close the Help widget

+Most other hot keys do not work in the Help widgets.

 ## Arrow Keys
 - Left Arrow - Shift selected knots in channel 0.1 secs to left